SomeWeekendReading/someweekendreading.github.io/_posts/2024-12-14-against-lotteries.md

 a totally different Bayesian approach.

-We've used all of those at one time or another, but here chose the Sharpe ratio because we understand what it means and it is widely used and readily interpretable.
+We've used all of those at one time or another, but here chose the Sharpe ratio because we understand what it means, it is widely used, and readily interpretable.

 ## The Weekend Conclusion